JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 The logic is pretty simple: for smooth dielectric surfaces, ReSTIR will _already_ reduce noise from diffuse paths through reservoir reuse.
 Since we're not resampling specular paths, it makes more sense to allocate a higher percentage of our initial samples towards specular paths, since they don't have any form of ReSTIR to help them out unlike diffuse paths.
 Additionally, sharp specular reflections are simply more detailed than blurry diffuse reflections, and therefore the denoiser needs more samples in order to properly reconstruct them.

+TODO: Screenshot of specular boost

 ## Saying Goodbye to ReSTIR

-So, we just spent all that time, and really the last 2 years talking about ReSTIR.
-That's a lot of time invested into it.
+So, we just spent all that time, and really I've spent the last year or two talking about and working to improve ReSTIR.
+That's a lot of time invested.

-The thing is...
-Do we really need ReSTIR?
+The thing is, a few weeks after landing the unified ReSTIR rewrite, I started to think...
+Do we even really need ReSTIR?

-As great as ReSTIR is, it's actually quite expensive, costing 4 rays for resampling in current versions of Solari.
+As great as ReSTIR is, it's actually quite expensive, costing 4 rays for resampling just two extra reservoirs (1 temporal, 1 spatial) in the current version of Solari.

-And then we run into the issues with correlations.
-As I talked about above, ReSTIR just... doesn't play well with current denoisers.
+And then you run into issues with correlations.
+As I talked about above, ReSTIR just... doesn't play well with current denoiser designs.

+### What in the Denoiser?

+I'm going to go on a bit of a tangent here, but bear with me.

 When you think about it, what actually _is_ a denoiser doing anyways?

 Denoising is essentially signal smoothing.
-The radiance of a pixel can be thought of as a function, except in pathtracing it would be prohibitively expensive to calculate the full function.
+The radiance of a pixel can be thought of as a function, which I'll simplify down to a 2d function for the purposes of this metaphor.

+TODO: Screenshot of 2d function

+However in pathtracing, it would be prohibitively expensive to calculate the full function.
 Instead, we sample the function, calculating its value at discrete points.
 This is what produces the noisy input we feed a denoiser.

+TODO: Screenshot of sampled function

 The denoiser can then look at those points, and try to "guess", and fill in the rest of the function, usually by interpolating (averaging) neighboring points together.

+TODO: Screenshot of "guessing" the function well

 If the input samples are a good representation of the overall function, then the denoiser can do a pretty good job at getting close to what the function should be.

 If the input samples _aren't_ a good representation, well, then the denoiser is going to do a poor job of guessing.
 This is where denoiser artifacts and blurriness come from.

+TODO: Screenshot of "guessing" the function poorly

 Now, denoisers have an advantage - they can look at multiple pixels at once.
 The good thing is, lighting tends to be a pretty "smooth" signal.
 It fades out smoothly over a distance, and doesn't tend to change that drastically between pixels.
 So long as _some_ of the nearby pixels have a good estimate of the incoming radiance, modern denoisers can do a pretty solid job at reconstructing a smooth lighting signal.

+TODO: Screenshot of noisy render where it's easy to see the pattern despite the missing pixels

 Now, after reading that, does my description of denoisers sound... familiar?

 It's very similar to what ReSTIR is doing.
-In ReSTIR, we're taking discrete paths, and shifting them to terminate at a different pixel, re-evaluating how much radiance the path should give under the new conditions.
-We do this spatially and temporally.
-We're reusing paths between pixels.
+In ReSTIR, we're taking discrete paths, and shifting them to terminate at different pixels, re-evaluating how much radiance the path should give under the new conditions.
+We do this spatially and temporally, reusing paths between pixels.

-Denoisers do the same, just with pixel radiance, instead of samples.
+Denoisers do the same, just with path _radiance_, instead of the paths themselves.

-The advantage of denoisers is that interpolating pixels is pretty cheap, relative to shifting a whole path.
+The advantage of denoisers is that interpolating color data is pretty cheap, relative to shifting a whole path and having to trace new rays.

 In ReSTIR, more than a single temporal and spatial sample is too expensive for realtime (that's 4 rays/pixel, which even then is a decent chunk of performance).
 Denoisers, on the other hand, through the use of CNNs and transformers, can afford to look at tons of other pixels.

 Moreover, while denoisers can more easily cause bias, they don't cause any issues with correlations.
-And even with ReSTIR, we need a denoiser anyways.
+And even with ReSTIR, we need a denoiser anyways, so - why not rely more heavily on the denoiser?

 Testing I've done shows that current (v4.5) versions of DLSS-RR just... don't really need ReSTIR a lot of the time.
 Our GI signal is already dense enough for DLSS-RR to do a perfectly good job.
 Our DI signal is pretty undersampled if you have more than a few lights, as RIS is not sufficient, but even then it tends to manifest as shadows that fade out at a distance, which - ever used a shadow map?

+TODO: Screenshots of comparisons between restir on/off in bistro

-If this still sounds like a crazy idea to you, consider - lots of games are doing quarter-res GI as-is.
-Denoisers can already deal with a fairly noisy signal - we don't need it to be _that_ dense.
+If this still sounds like a crazy idea to you, consider - lots of games are currentlu doing quarter resolution and even variable resolution GI.
+Denoisers are already designed to deal with a fairly noisy signal - we don't need it to be _that_ dense.
 ReSTIR is often overkill.

 With this in mind, I've made the decision to disable ReSTIR by default in Solari 0.20.
 There's no point in deleting it outright as it can help in tricky scenes, and it's still useful for DI for now, but users should consider whether they actually need it or not.

-In the future, I'll be considering ways to more cheaply guide the initial sampling process, rather than making ReSTIR smarter at reusing existing samples.
+In the future, I'll be focusing more on ways to cheaply guide the initial sampling process, rather than focusing on making ReSTIR smarter at reusing those samples.

-For instance, we can reallocate paths from pixels in neighborhoods with simple lighting, and spend them on pixels with more complicated lighting conditions.
+For instance, we can reallocate paths from pixels in neighborhoods with simple, easy to sanple lighting conditions, and spend them on pixels with more complicated lighting conditions (variable rate pathtracing).

 And I'm going to look into cheaper methods like MegaLights or light clustering to guide DI sampling, in addition to RIS.